Our School Day

 Special Educational Needs & Disability

 Calderdale's Local Offer is one central place to access all information about services and support available to disabled children, young people and their families.
 Whether you are a child, young person or parent/carer, you will be able to access all the information you need about education, leisure, social care and health.
-You can access Calderdale's Local Offer on their website here.
+You can access Calderdale's Local Offer on their website via the link below.

 Unique Ways